Asymptotic Bounds for Smoothness Parameter Estimates in Gaussian Process Interpolation: Discussion

 \section{Discussion}

-This section some non-rigorous derivations and discussion on the implications of the smoothness estimation results in \Cref{sec:matern}.
+This section contains some discussion on the implications of the smoothness estimation results in \Cref{sec:matern}.
 We also discuss the use of \Cref{thm:general} to estimate the scale parameter of an infinitely smooth stationary kernel.